knavdeep152002/GUI_Calculator/README.md

 # GUI_Calculator
-Used Tkinter from python to create a GUI_Calculator Basic add,multiply,subtract,division are involved also power can be implemented by "a**\b" method
+Used Tkinter from python to create a GUI_Calculator Basic arithmetic operations can be done!